 Who Should Join the Project

-The project seeks to recruit institutions who:
+The project sought to recruit institutions who:

 - Have a broad interest in promoting the enjoyment of learning and teaching, enhancing the student experience, promoting inclusive practice, and equitable student outcomes;